How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Jazz take to the home court of the Pacers on Wednesday at 7:00 PM ET.
+The Knicks hit the road the Hawks on Wednesday at 7:30 PM ET.

 How to Watch